Jump to content

 Recommended Posts

 Around the age of ten, Dorji and his brothers were asked to help out on the farm, due to some of the farm’s workers being sick and unable to work.
 Dorji put his all into work, and stayed working after the workers came back.
-He liked how the hard made him feel and would do his best to find a balance between playing street hockey and helping out on the farm.
+He liked how the hard made him feel and would do his best to find a balance between playing hockey and helping out on the farm.

 Due to all his hard work, Dorji built up a lot of muscle over the years, and combined with inheriting his father’s looming height, he was nicknamed “The Monster” in high school.